robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 In addition to the previously listed listener methods, `close` method is called when the library goes out of the scope.

-See `Listener interface method signatures`_ section above for more information about all these methods.
+See `Listener interface methods`_ section above for more information about all these methods.